-STORM-SNOW/ICE 3120 Response Action: Person(s) Responsible: Monitor weather and road conditions 1.
-Superintendent 2.
-Close schools if conditions deteriorate.
-2. Superintendent 3.
-Institute early dismissal plan 3.
-Superintendent Notify parents via media and/or ALL CALL notification 4.
-Superintendent system
+- 1. Monitor weather and road conditions

+Person responsible is the Superintendent

+- 2. Close schools if conditions deteriorate Person responsible is the Superintendent

+- 3. Institute early dismissal plan

+Person responsible is the Superintendent

+- 4. Notify parents via media and/or All Call notification system Person Responsible is the Superintendent